Bearded Dragon Yellow Fungus – How To Avoid This Deadly DiseaseAbout 4 min reading time

 Can Bearded Dragon Yellow Fungus Be Treated?

 Many people online will tell you that yellow fungus is untreatable.
 This is not true.
+It is however important to note that Yellow Fungus is presently still not curable.
+Treatable does not mean curable.

 Yellow fungus is difficult to treat but is nonetheless treatable.
 But…

-You’ll need to treat with oral anti-fungals.
+You’ll likely need to treat with oral anti-fungals.
 You’ll probably need to administer by dropping some into their mouths through the use of a syringe.
 You may need to use topical ointments to help reduce the infection and inflammation.

 In severe cases, significant debridement of the lesions may be required.
 This will need a fairly lengthy vet stay with the associated costs.